Yorke Drive Focus

 What this means for you:

-- 207 new properties - mix of private and social homes
+• 207 new properties – a mix of private and social homes.

-- Enhanced playing fields and new sports pavilion
+• Enhanced playing fields and a new sports pavilion.

-- Energy-efficient homes and increased parking with EV charge points
+• Energy-efficient homes including heat pumps, solar panels, battery storage and increased parking with EV charge points.

-- Protected green spaces and better linkages with surrounding areas
+• Protected green spaces and better links with surrounding areas.

 What happens next:

-- Work on the redevelopment is set to begin this summer, with construction starting on the playing fields.
+• Work on the redevelopment is set to begin in 2026, with construction starting on the playing fields.

 You can view all the submitted plans and documents by visiting the District Council’s planning portal.
 The planning application reference is 22/01528/RMAM.

-Due to the scale of this project, it will be delivered over several phases, with improvements to the playing fields, delivery of the new sports pavilion and new homes required for existing residents whose homes are within the area for demolition.
+Due to the scale of this project, it will be delivered in several phases.
+These will include improvements to the playing fields, construction of a new sports pavilion, and the provision of new homes for existing residents whose properties are within the demolition area.

 Go to our phasing of work page to see when each area of the estate will be affected.